Maritime Southeast Asia: Climate

+In the Köppen climate classification, most of Maritime Southeast Asia has a tropical rainforest climate.
+The Philippine island Luzon has a tropical rainforest and tropical savannah climate in the center and west-coast.
+Indonesia's southern islands (center and east of Java, Borneo etc) have a tropical monsoon climate.
+Timor-Leste has a tropical savannah climate.

 Biogeography

 One of the majority of uninhabited islands of the Philippines.
 Maritime Southeast Asia is made up of the world's two largest archipelagos situated between the Indian Ocean, the South China Sea and the Western Pacific.

 Island Southeast Asia is crossed by the Wallace Line.
 This line divides the flora and fauna of Asia from that of Australia and New Guinea with stretches of water that have always been too wide for plant and animal species to cross readily.
 The gaps are considered to be large enough to make accidental rafting from one side to another to be unlikely events.
 Apart from birds, species that have managed to cross this line include those that have been moved by humans.
 There is a transitional zone adjacent to the Wallace Line that is termed Wallacea.
 This is a zone where examples of animal and plant species from both sides can be found, but, particularly on smaller islands, there may be a greatly reduced number of terrestrial species.

 The biographical division of the region is important for understanding the spread of both modern and archaic humans into the region.
 The Wallace Line represents a sea barrier that has persisted, as far as is known, even at the lowest sea levels of glacial maxima of the Pleistocene and the Holocene.
 Therefore it is known when watercraft of some (admittedly unknown) description must have been used by humans to cross the sea.

 A portion of the region also forms the western half of the Coral Triangle, which is home to over half of the world's coral species.